 A few weeks later on the TV show “This is Us,” the oldest daughter of uber-parents Randall and Beth Pearson told them she likes girls.
 “We love you no matter what,” Randall told her, a phrase that is supposed to represent the ultimate in acceptance parenting.
 Except it’s not.
 It implies that being gay is a negative that can be overcome by love, not something to be loved.

 All of this got me thinking: How can heterosexual parents in a heteronormative world make all crushes not only okay, but something to celebrate?
 I called up some experts in inclusivity and child psychology to find out.

 I learned a lot.

-5 Ways To Be Inclusive:
+5 Ways to be Inclusive:

-1. Use LGBT-inclusive language.
+1. Use LGBTQ-inclusive language.